Want to know what skills your child should have before they start kindergarten? Check out these materials.

 The ECCS also helps parents find preschool options, enrichment programs, and other resources to ensure their child is ready for kindergarten.

-SPS Kindergarten Readiness – Development Skills
+2025 SPS Kindergarten Readiness – Numeracy

 The Southington Public School District has implemented RULER, an approach to social and emotional learning (SEL) based out of Yale University, that teaches emotional intelligence to people of all ages, with the goal of creating a healthier, more equitable, innovative, and compassionate society.
 Learn more about Social Emotional Learning and RULER.